gustavebesacier/EE-559-project/README.md

 ### Data
 The data is in different formats (csv and txt), gathered from different datasets.
 More details and explanations are in the report.

+### Training weights
+The training weights are available on request on a google drive repository.

 ## Usage 🫳
 The code can be downloaded on the GitHub repository together with the data.
 Usage is of a standard Python code.